XiaoxuYangLab/Human_DRG_SG/README.md

 ### 1. Requirements

 Each pipeline and related requirements are detailed individually.
 In general, a Linux system is required for the raw data analysis pipeline and Linux/PC/MAC with R and python capability is required for the analyses and simulations in this repository.
+Packages and dependencies are listed in each pipeline and codes separately.

 -----------------------------------